 Pressure for wider protections grows

 With Nebraska citizens also voting overwhelmingly to impose the same rate cap on payday lending in the state last November, advocates believe that the PLPA increases the pressure for the introduction of national protections.
-As the bill passed into law, Illinois became the eighteenth state plus the District of Columbia to cap interest rates at 36% or less to help prevent predatory lending.
+As the bill passed into law, Illinois became the 18th state plus the District of Columbia to cap interest rates at 36% or less to help prevent predatory lending.

 “Their protections cover over 100 million people nationally, keeping billions of dollars in the pockets of those with few resources, and opening up the market for healthy and responsible credit and resources that provide real benefits.
 We must also pass federal reforms, to protect these state caps and expand protections across the country,” said Center for Responsible Lending Director of State Policy Lisa Stifler.